Lisle High School: Athletics

-State Championships
+State championships

 Lisle Senior High won its first IHSA state championship in 1985, when the women's volleyball team won the title.
 Within the last few years, Lisle Senior High has had a progressive set of athletic teams.
 The boys' soccer team won super sectionals 2 years in a row, winning the 1A state championship in 2010, and finishing in 2nd in 2011.
 The girls' soccer team placed 4th in state in the 2010, 2012, and 2019 seasons.
 The scholastic bowl team at Lisle has won 2 state championships in a row (in 2010 and 2011), earning the school's first state title in 25 years.
 In 2013, the boys' baseball team won the class 2A State Title.
 Lisle's dance team also placed 11th in the 2A division at the 2016 state dance competition.
 Lisle is well known for its competitive wrestling team, which has sent many wrestlers to the state competition.

+Correction: The Lisle Senior High School Chess Team won the first ISHA State Team Championship in 1972.
+Two of the members of the team won individual State Championships.
+The only defeat came when the team narrowly lost to the National Champions, a school with an enrollment of over five times the size of LSHS.
+The 1973 Chess Team took Third Place, with one team member winning another Individual State Championship.
+This was done during the height of chess popularity, when such notables as Bobby Fischer and Boris Spasky ruled the game.